Are you looking for a piano teacher in Brighton & Hove?

 Who are you?

 My name is Paul Hunter; a Brighton based piano teacher, pianist and composer.
 I have spent my adult life working in the music industry as an educator, composer, pianist, accompanist and conductor.
 I have also worked as a project development manager for a music based charity that provides specialist music notation to individuals with learning difficulties.
 I undertook an MA in music at the University of Sussex where I obtained a merit for my compositional portfolio.
-I now run the Brighton Piano School.
+I now run PLUK’s piano school in Brighton & Hove.

 What are your goals for Brighton Piano School?